simonporcher/COVID-19-Governments-Responses/README.md

 - Economic_Measures: average of the coded economic measures.

-4. Missing data codes: "."
+#### 4. Missing data codes:

+Missing variables, e.g. when the country was not covered by our sources, are flagshiped with a gap ("." in Stata, empty cell in Excel).

-5. Miscellaneous:
+#### 5. Miscellaneous:

-The dataset is based on manual recording of policy measures implemented all around the world.
+The dataset is mainly based on manual recording of policy measures implemented all around the world.
 Even though we made the best attempt to report data as accurately as possible, there might be some remaining errors and we apologize in advance for that.
 Please email the corresponding author if you wish to point some errors or leave a message on the GitHub repository.